|

 421 (W. Watson & Sons;

-Praxis microscope; 1914) W. Watson & Sons were opticians
+W. Watson & Sons were opticians and

-business continued at this address until 1861, when it moved to 313 High
+at this address until 1861, when it moved to 313 High Holborn.
+In 1867, the

-Holborn.
-In 1867, the name was changed to W. Watson & Son.
-In 1882, the
+name was changed to W. Watson & Son.
+In 1882, the name was changed to W.

-name was changed to W. Watson & Sons.
-In 1900 the company acquired the
+Watson & Sons.
+In 1900 the company acquired the John Browning and Co.,

-John Browning and Co., and in 1908 the firm became W. Watson & Sons Ltd.
+and in 1908 the firm became W. Watson & Sons Ltd. In 1929 they published

-In 1929 they published an advert in the British Industries Fair Catalogue as
+an advert in the British Industries Fair Catalogue as an Optical, Scientific

-educational purposes.
-Into the 1950s, the company changed their address to 25
+medical, industrial and educational purposes.
+Into the 1950s, the company

-West End Lane, Barnet, Hertfordshire, where they stayed until the late 1960s.
+changed their address to 25 West End Lane, Barnet, Hertfordshire, where they

-In 1957 the company was acquired by Pye of Cambridge and, ten years later,
+stayed until the late 1960s.
+In 1957 the company was acquired by Pye of

-was taken over by Philips.
-By 1970 the manufacture of microscopes was over.
+Cambridge and, ten years later, was taken over by Philips.
+By 1970 the

-Microscope 421 is a Watson’s microscope engraved with “W. Watson & Sons
+manufacture of microscopes was over.
+Microscope 421 is a Watson’s microscope

-Ltd., 313 High Holborn, London”, “PRAXIS”, the serial number 19359 (Figure
+“PRAXIS”, the serial number 19359 (Figure 1).
+The original wooden box of the

-1).
-The original wooden box of the instrument contains a label indicated the
+instrument contains a label indicated the same serial number, the respective

-Both the microscope and the wooden box are also engraved with “C. U. A. D.,
+box are also engraved with “C. U. A. D., 8”.
+Note: this instrument was kindly

 donated by Dave Levell (Pembrokeshire, Wales) in May 2023.